Democracy Defenders Accelerator | DDA

 To support and empower even more people to take action in the face of the democratic decline, we have developed the Democracy Defenders Accelerator.
 This 10-month programme will bring together young activists from diverse backgrounds to learn, exchange and grow together.

 And together, we will become the defenders of democracy.

 The Democracy Defenders Accelerator aims to create a world in which active young citizens are empowered to defend the principles of an open society, democratic values and a well-functioning civil society.

-In this immersive, hands-on programme, participants will learn how to design and deliver civic engagement projects and practise participatory leadership skills — through both the running of a fictional organisation and real-life projects.
+In this immersive, hands-on programme, participants learned how to design and deliver civic engagement projects and practise participatory leadership skills — through both the running of a fictional organisation and real-life projects.
 The entire ten-month learning process will be supported by mentors and facilitators.

 - Open Society and Democratic Values: Discuss and explore democratic values, as well as potential threats and opportunities to democracy in international contexts.